|

 the local bishop concluded his investigation in 1985 and he declared that

-evidence pointed to natural causes.
-Because of his findings, he prohibited
+all evidence pointed to natural causes.
+Because of his findings, he

-devotion to and propagation of the so-called visions.
-And nothing has changed
+prohibited devotion to and propagation of the so-called visions—a

 So, what real good can come from

-recognize the work of the devil.
-Perceiving our
+where we must recognize the work of the devil.

-poison will ultimately kill the roots of faith.
+poison will ultimately injure the roots of faith.
 He knows that once people

 Therefore, if others around you

-then stay away from them for the sake of your own faith, but dont mock
+then stay away from them for the sake of your own soul.
+Don’t ridicule anyone,

 heart.